1958 Alabama Crimson Tide football team: Tulane

 On a Friday evening at New Orleans, the Crimson Tide were defeated 13–7 by the Tulane Green Wave after they turned the ball over on downs late in the fourth quarter.
 Richie Petitbon gave Tulane an early 6–0 lead with his two-yard touchdown run in the first quarter.
 Petitbon then extended the Green Wave lead to 13–0 late in the third on a one-yard run before Alabama scored their lone touchdown of the game.
 The only Crimson Tide points came on a one-yard Bobby Jackson touchdown run that capped a 73-yard drive in the fourth quarter.
-The loss brought Alabama's all-time record against Tulane to 17–10–2.